 Though the Prickly Pear is safe for your pets and has numerous great benefits, it can show some side effects.

 According to Mayo Clinic, Prickly Pear has side effects that may include nausea, headache, an increase in the volume of stool, and its frequency.

 Some people may see the signs of abdominal fullness and bloat too.

 Likewise, the spikes can be dangerous to humans and pets.
 You must be cautious when touching with bare hands as your spines might hurt you.

 Patients must be cautious when using Prickly Pear combined with antidiabetes medications, as the combination may cause hypoglycemia.

 Hypoglycemia is when the sugar level decreases too low in the body.

-Likewise, patients who are supposed to go through surgery should not consume it as it will be difficult to control before or after having surgery.
+Likewise, patients who are supposed to undergo surgery should not consume it as it will be difficult to control before or after surgery.

 First, get the glochids off the Prickly Pear after harvesting.
 Then, take a kitchen knife to cut the skin.

 With that, remove the skin with your hands and slice up based on your morsel.